Conditional Logic on Post Categories

-This tutorial demonstrates how to set Conditional logic on Post categories.
+This tutorial demonstrates how to set Conditional logic on Post Categories.

-The first step is to create a Post Form, by clicking on the Arrow icon in the Add a New Form button.
-Then select the Post Type as post for that form.
+- The first step is to create a Post Form by clicking on the arrow icon in the Add a New Form button.

-In the form editor, go to the Taxonomy Fields and select the Categories field.
-Then go to Post Fields & choose the Post Title and Post Content fields.
+- In the Form Editor, go to the Taxonomy Fields and select the Categories field.
+Then go to the Post Fields & choose the Post Title and Post Content fields.

-Go to the Settings & Integrations tab of the form and click on Post Creation.
+- Go to the Settings & Integrations tab of the form and click on Post Creation.
 Here, click on Add Post Feed to create a new post feed.
 You will notice some options appear for configuring the feed.

-The values entered in the conditional logic will then be added to the conditional logic.
+- The values entered in the conditional logic will then be added to the conditional logic.
 After that, don’t forget to save the form.

 - Lastly, in the Preview mode, when you select the guest category.
 The Text and Number field will appear; otherwise, it will not.